yegor256/blog/_drafts/_xcop.md

 One of the biggest advantages of XML versus
 [many other]({% pst 2015/nov/2015-11-16-json-vs-xml %}) data formats is that it is human-readable.
-Well, to some extend, you may say.
+Well, to some extent, you may say.
 Indeed, a badly formatted XML document may be rather difficult to digest.
 I'm not talking about XML [validity](https://en.wikipedia.org/wiki/Well-formed_document) now, but about its formatting style.
-Just like we format our Java/Ruby/Python nicely and then check their "prettiness" with static analyzers, we can check our XML documents.
-Six years ago I asked StackOverflow community for such a tool, but
+Just like we format our Java/Ruby/Python nicely and then check their "prettiness" with static analyzers, we can also check our XML documents.
+Six years ago I asked the StackOverflow community for such a tool, but unfortunately
 [my question](https://stackoverflow.com/questions/6091873/)
-unfortunately was down-voted and closed
+was down-voted and closed
 (you will need 10K+ reputation to see it).
-Last week I finally decided to create such a tool and called it [xcop](https://github.com/yegor256/xcop).
+Last week I finally decided to create a tool myself and I called it [xcop](https://github.com/yegor256/xcop).

 <!--more-->